Cyclic operads, Koszul complexes, and hairy graph complexes: Introduction

 (see \cite[Chapter 10.5]{MR1600246}, for example).
-One can then stabilize with respect to $(V, \omega)$ to obtain the infinite dimensional Lie algebra $sp(B,\sigma)$.
+One can stabilize with respect to $(V, \omega)$ to obtain the infinite dimensional Lie algebra $sp(B,\sigma)$.

-Recall that, for $A$ a unital associative $\kk$-algebra and $gl(A)$ the corresponding Lie algebra, the Loday-Quillen-Tsygan theorem identifies the Lie algebra homology $H^{\mathsf{CE}} _* (gl(A))$ in terms of the cyclic homology $HC_* (A)$ of $A$ (see the exposition in \cite[Chapter 10]{MR1600246} for this and the following).
+For $A$ a unital associative $\kk$-algebra and $gl(A)$ the corresponding Lie algebra, the Loday-Quillen-Tsygan theorem identifies the Lie algebra homology $H^{\mathsf{CE}} _* (gl(A))$ in terms of the cyclic homology $HC_* (A)$ of $A$ (see \cite[Chapter 10]{MR1600246} for this and the following).
 Loday and Procesi \cite{MR937318} generalized this to the symplectic case, establishing the isomorphism

 where the left hand side is Lie algebra homology and the right hand side is the free graded commutative algebra on the shift of the dihedral homology of $(B,\sigma)$.
-This is significant, since it identifies the stable Lie algebra homology in terms of $HD_* (B,\sigma)$, which does not depend explicitly on the Lie algebra $sp (B,\sigma)$.
+This identifies the stable Lie algebra homology in terms of $HD_* (B,\sigma)$, which does not depend explicitly on the Lie algebra $sp (B,\sigma)$.
 Moreover, one can identify dihedral homology as a form of graph homology.
 (This may be compared with the $\kk$-algebra case (without involution); in recent work, Dotsenko \cite{MR4945404} has shown how the Loday-Quillen-Tsygan theorem fits into a similar graph-homology type framework, generalizing work of Fuks \cite{MR874337}.)

 One can also consider, for each (finite dimensional) symplectic vector space $(V,\omega)$, the Lie algebra homology

 this is natural with respect to $(V, \omega)$.
 One can thus seek the precursor to this structure by exploiting this naturality.
 This leads to the following two questions: what is the algebraic structure involved and what is the appropriate homology theory?
 Moreover, one can also ask: what happens when $B$ is not unital?